|1. First Edition||23 September 2017|

 A far more urgent threat, presented by militarisation, is that of distraction.
 While we are throwing rocks at each other, and making resource grabs at the expense of others, we are neglecting our long-term goals of surviving as a species.

 We hope that Climate Change is well-known enough not to need addressing here.
 Whether or not it has a human root cause (and evidence seems to strongly suggest that it has), the activities of humans are having a detrimental impact on the balance of our climate systems.
-A significant proportion of humans love their meat-food, their energy-hungry technologies, and the products manufactured without regard for sustainability.
+A significant proportion of humans love their meat-food, their energy-hungry technologies, carbon-producing lifestyles, and the products manufactured without regard for sustainability.

 Our mention of recovery is making an assumption that we will survive a significant reduction in our ability to maintain a civilisation, be that from military misadventure, over-population, or climate calamity.
 It seems optimistic to presume that we can survive in the long-term while embracing unsustainable heavy industrial and military technologies.